DerekCresswell/GameDesign11/Contributing.md

 When using code blocks always format as csharp ```` ```csharp```` unless you really need not to.\
 A couple rules for our code syntax can be found in the [syntax file](./2%20Dice%20Game/Syntax.md).
 There is not many fancy tricks there.\
 Try to avoid repeating large code blocks.
-If you do skip a part make sure to leave a comment in it's place to avoid any confusion for students.\
+If you do skip a part make sure to leave a comment in its place to avoid any confusion for students.\
-Use inline code when refering to statements, variables, and the likes.
+Use inline code when referring to statements, variables, and the likes.

 ### Language

 The main thing to highlight here is to avoid "I" as much as possible.
 Use "we".\
-When refering to certain parts of the repo the structure is as follows :
+When referring to certain parts of the repo the structure is as follows :

-* The repo itself is refered to as the "Course".
+* The repo itself is referred to as the "Course".
-* The folders within (I.E. the Rube Goldberg Folder) are refered to as a "Unit".
+* The folders within (I.E. the Rube Goldberg Folder) are referred to as a "Unit".
-* The files within the units are refered to as "Lessons".
+* The files within the units are referred to as "Lessons".
 * The final game of each unit is the "Project".

 ### Structure

-To keep our files nice and organized Follow the structure of :
+To keep our files nice and organized follow the structure of :

 * Course
   * Unit